seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 computed before your pass is run.
 Running arbitrary transformation passes can invalidate the computed analysis results, which is what the invalidation set specifies.
 If a pass does not implement the :ref:`getAnalysisUsage
-<writing-an-llvm-pass-getAnalysisUsage>` method, it defaults to not having any
+<writing-an-llvm37-pass-getAnalysisUsage>` method, it defaults to not having any
 prerequisite passes, and invalidating **all** other passes.

-.. _writing-an-llvm-pass-getAnalysisUsage:
+.. _writing-an-llvm37-pass-getAnalysisUsage:

 The ``getAnalysisUsage`` method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^